- Home

 - Video: What is radiation therapy?

-When radiation therapy is given
+When radiation therapy is used

 Radiation therapy may be recommended for rectal cancer but is rarely used to treat colon cancer.
 You may have radiation therapy at the following times.

-Radiation therapy is used before surgery to shrink the tumour.
-This makes it easier for the surgeon to completely remove the cancer and also reduces the risk of the cancer coming back.
+Before surgery (neoadjuvant) | Radiation therapy is used before surgery to shrink the tumour.
+This makes it easier for the surgeon to remove the cancer and reduces the risk of the cancer coming back. |

-Occasionally, if the rectal cancer is found to be more advanced than originally thought, radiation therapy may be used after surgery to destroy any remaining cancer cells.
-This only happens if radiation therapy was not given before surgery.
+After surgery (adjuvant) | If rectal cancer is more advanced than expected, radiation therapy may be used after surgery to kill remaining cancer.
+This is only if radiation therapy wasn’t given before surgery. |

 Having radiation therapy

-After finishing your neoadjuvant treatment, there will be a break before surgery.
+After finishing neoadjuvant treatment, there will be a break before surgery.
 This gives time for the radiation therapy to have its full effect.

 Side effects of radiation therapy